 It transpired that Thelma Holt, the buildings’ director, had plans to try and attract more theatre companies to use the space.
 It’s reputation as a music venue meant that most people just saw that but a recent law case, regarding decibel levels, had meant that a change of use was essential if the venue was going to survive .
 She was a theatre producer at heart and this was her opportunity to do what she did best…and boy did she achieve that.
 With not a little help from all of us that worked there.

 One final note about this production.
-I was living with the love of my life at this time and although she disliked actors and theatre in general, she was desperate for some work.
+I was living with the love of my life at the time and although she was rather negative about actors [Me?] and theatre in general, she was desperate for some work.
 I needed a dresser for Terrence Stamp and asked her if she was interested.
 What was I thinking?
-She was very beautiful and he had been voted the most beautiful man in the world in some poll.
+She was very beautiful and he had been voted the most beautiful man in the world in some poll and as far as I was aware, single.
 Did I really want to test my relationship in this way?
 She relented and duly became his dresser but only lasted about a week.
-She hated having to be subservient and was completely oblivious to his fame and beauty.
-I confess to being rather relieved when she said she hated the job and left.
+She was completely oblivious to his fame and beauty and I confess to being rather relieved when she said she wasn’t enjoying the job and left.
 In fact, I felt rather good.
 My girlfriend wanted to be with me, not around the most beautiful man in the world.

 After the Manchester Royal Exchange season, we returned the auditorium to it’s usual configuration for the arrival of possibly the most important piece of theatre I’ve ever been involved with.
 It was Shakespeare’s Richard III performed by the Rustaveli Theatre Company from Tiblisi, Georgia.
 This was a real coup for Thelma Holt and expectations were high.
 On the day that they were due to arrive, we all waited with anticipation for their arrival.
 We had prepared the stage area but were unsure as to what kind of set they were bringing with them and consequently how much work would be involved in getting them ready for their first night’s performance.
 Neil had been to Tiblisi to see the production and had returned very excited but most of the information we needed got lost in translation, leaving us unsure as to what they would need from us.